Working Papers

 Published Research

-Discrimination in Hiring Based on
+Discrimination in Hiring Based on Potential and

-(with Sascha O. Becker and Doris Weichselbaumer) Labour Economics 59 (2019), 139-152.
+Sascha O. Becker and Doris Weichselbaumer) Labour Economics 59 (2019), 139-152.

 Finance and Competition (with Harris Dellas), Economic